DjangoPeng/LLM-quickstart/README-en.md

 Most recently released large language models use newer versions of PyTorch, such as PyTorch v2.0+.
 According to the PyTorch official documentation, the minimum required CUDA version is 11.8, along with a matching GPU driver version.
 You can find more details in the [PyTorch official CUDA version requirements](https://pytorch.org/get-started/pytorch-2.0/#faqs).

-In summary, it's advisable to install the latest CUDA version, which is currently CUDA 12.2.
+In summary, it is recommended to directly install the latest CUDA 12.3 version.
 You can find the installation packages on the [Nvidia official website](https://developer.nvidia.com/cuda-downloads).

-After installation, use the nvidia-smi command to check the version:
+After installation, use the `nvidia-smi` command to check the version:

 ```shell
 nvidia-smi